keboola/developers-docs/extend/generic-extractor/api/index.md

 ### Headers
 The `http.headers` configuration allows you to set default headers sent with each API call.
-The configuration is an object where names are the names of the headers and values are their values -- e.g.:
+The configuration is an object where names are the names of the headers and values are their values -- for instance:

 {% highlight json %}
 "http": {